kylpo/notes/Images.md

 Even full loaded images can cause jank.
 When we had retina desktop images loaded on mobile, anchor scrolling and carousel scrolling were janky.
 Reducing image size was the fix.

 Also see Image section of https://medium.com/@paularmstrong/twitter-lite-and-high-performance-react-progressive-web-apps-at-scale-d28a00e780a3

+`sizes` is like the upfront, static form of react router.
+Pre-parser needs it to optimize performance, but it's a bummer.
+You'd rather just say that the responsive image is here, not find the right size to load (like RR v4).

 ### Format
 #### Which format to use?